IRFL: Image Recognition of Figurative Language: Conclusions and Future Work

-We introduced IRFL, a dataset of Figurative and Literal images for idioms, metaphors, and similes.
-We introduced two novel tasks as a benchmark for figurative understanding.
-Our tasks are easy for humans and challenging for state-of-the-art models.
-We provided an extensive evaluation of the dataset. \\\\Our pipeline has several limitations.
-Future work can focus on improving the pipeline, in particular, improving the quality of figurative candidates for idioms, and increasing the automation for metaphors and similes.
-We hope that the IRFL dataset and benchmark will drive the development of models that will better understand figurative language.
+In this work we introduced IRFL, a dataset of Figurative and Literal images for idioms, metaphors, and similes.
+We developed two novel tasks as a benchmark for multimodal figurative language understanding.
+Our experiments demonstrate that the tasks are easy for humans and challenging for state-of-the-art vision and language models.
+We publish our dataset, benchmark, and code.

+In the future, we hope to extend this work to other modalities and different forms of figurative speech.
+In addition, there are interesting cross-cultural connections between figurative expressions.
+For example, the English expression ``cost an arm and a leg'' (meaning expensive) has a corresponding expression in French: ``Coûter les yeux de la tête'' (literally, cost the eyes of the head).
+Adapting our ideas to languages other than English, taking advantage of such connections, is another promising direction.

+We believe that multimodal figurative language is an essential aspect of human communication that is under-explored in AI; we hope that this work will encourage the development of multimodal models that can better understand figurative language.

+More broadly, metaphorical reasoning is strongly tied to problem-solving and creativity; we believe that models that can see analogies between situations that share very little on the surface could find many potential applications.